When Connor McDavid scored his first goal of the season, there was plenty of reason to be excited.

-Thankfully, McDavid is right where he should be, leading the NHL in scoring at the break.
+Thankfully, McDavid is right where he should be, among the NHL’s scoring leaders before the season was shut down due to the COVID-19 pandemic.
 It’s a happy ending to a chapter in his career he’ll never forget.
 Here are some of the can’t-miss aspects of this story.

 It takes a lot, but it’s possible to rattle Connor McDavid

 Despite the fact he plays a faster game than anybody in the history of hockey, McDavid always seems in control.
 On the ice, he’s the one dictating the action.
 In the dressing room, he’s measured and economical in front of microphones.

 Even in the immediate aftermath of his injury, we saw McDavid calmly say the words, “It’s broken” to the group of teammates, trainers and opponents huddled around him.
 Once he was out of view, though, hobbling down the hallway, McDavid came undone.

 “I held it together until we got through the tunnel and [then] I was a mess,” he says in the doc.